Mitigating bushfire risks

 • If you begin the clean-up yourself and wish to dispose of any damaged and unsalvageable items, ensure you take a photo of these items first, and keep a list of what’s been thrown out, to assist with your insurance claim.

 • Following natural disasters, there’s often government support available to assist in the recovery.
-Be sure to stay up to date on what’s available from your local, state and federal governments.
+Be sure to stay up-to-date on what’s available from your local, state and federal governments.

 Download PDF here